 Deployment follows behavior-backed conviction, not fund-level calendar mechanics.
 Projects are underwritten individually and capital is called as deals validate, not to satisfy arbitrary pacing.
-Third Salt’s structure prioritizes asymmetry: defensible hard assets as ballast, behavior-driven brands as optionality.
+Third Salt’s structure prioritizes asymmetry: defensible hard assets as ballast, behavior-driven brands to catch the most wind.
 There is no quota-driven deployment pressure.

 Our mandate is constraint-based: if a project cannot be tied to repeatable human behavior, enforceable governance, and a path to pricing power, it is excluded.
 This removes narrative creep and eliminates “hot market” temptation.
 The Fund will not pursue ideas that require a belief in new behavior to work.